 - –ance in English becomes –ancia in Spanish (ie. ambulance = ambulancia)

-Now, check out the infographic below to learn 75 of the most helpful (and easy) Spanish cognates to know.
+Understanding these patterns in the Spanish language will help you remember these types of words in Spanish.
+Now, check out the examples in the table and infographic below to learn 75 of the most helpful (and easy) Spanish cognates to know.

 Now you know how to instantly add tons of new words to your vocabulary.
 To hear cognates in action, check out this quick video on Spanish – English cognates by our Spanish teacher, Katharina!